gravitational/teleport/rfd/0133-connect-my-computer.md

 The subsequent launches of the agent follow a similar logic to that of the agent launch during the setup.
 The only difference is that on subsequent launches Connect doesn’t have to generate the config file and the join token.
-Instead, it can verify that the agent binary exists and then attempt to launch it.
+Instead, it can verify that the agent binary exists, verify the versions and then attempt to launch the agent.

 After launching the agent, Connect flips a per-workspace flag `autoStart` to `true`.
 This means that if the user closes the app while the agent is running, on the next app launch Connect is going to